 There are currently no known issues with this water supply

-The ban includes all use of water outside the house such as watering lawns and gardens, washing cars, houses and decks, filling paddling pools or playing under sprinklers.
+Outside water use includes watering lawns and gardens, washing cars, houses and decks, filling paddling pools or playing under sprinklers.